eramdam/damien.zone/src/drafts/2025-15-01-ugly-afternoon.md

 ![](/img/blog/balatro-touch/balatro-imazing-library.webp)

-7. Uncompress the `.ipa` file since `.ipa` files are just fancy archives
+7. Decompress the `.ipa` file, since `.ipa` files are just fancy archives
-8. Go to `Payload/Balatro.app/game` and...
+8. Go to `Payload/Balatro.app/game` and…

 Tada!
 The files are there!